BrandonCChan/edamame/README.md

              end_state :: the destination state (ie. the B in an A->B transition) type :: specifies the 'type' of transition.
-Used by the code to handle the following parameter values when drawing a transtion probability valid entries: time-dependant, beta, gamma, residual, constant
+Used by the code to handle the following parameter values when drawing a transtion probability valid entries: time_dependent_weibull, time_dependent_gompertz, beta, gamma, residual, constant

-                     time-dependant | Based on using a weibull distribution.
+                     time_dependent_weibull | Based on using a weibull distribution.
                                               Additional params (ie. time) are provided at runtime.
+                                              - parameter_1 denotes the regression constant 'const'
-                                      - parameter_1 denotes the *weibull shape parameter 'p'
+                                              - parameter_2 denotes the ancillary parameter 'p' time_dependent_gompertz | Based on using a gompertz distribution.
+                                               Additional params (ie. time) are provided at runtime.
+                                               - parameter_1 denotes the regression constant 'const'
-                                      - parameter_2 denotes the regression constant 'c' beta | parameter_1 denotes number of observed "sucesses", while paramter_2 denotes number of "non-sucesses" gamma | parameter_1 denotes mean, while parameter_2 denotes variance residual | paramter_1 and parameter_2 hold no meaning, the transition is inputed
+                                               - parameter_2 denotes the ancillary parameter 'gamma' beta | parameter_1 denotes number of observed "sucesses", while paramter_2 denotes number of "non-sucesses" gamma | parameter_1 denotes mean, while parameter_2 denotes variance residual | paramter_1 and parameter_2 hold no meaning, the transition is inputed